Patagonia Logo Design: The Art of Brand Identity

 Evolution Of The Patagonia Logo Design

-One of the most remarkable things about Patagonia's logo is how little it's changed over the years.
+One of the most remarkable aspects of Patagonia’s logo is its remarkable consistency over the years.
 Patagonia has stuck to its guns in a world where brands seem to go through redesigns as often as I change my socks.

 The fundamental elements – the mountain, the sky, the wordmark – have remained constant since the 70s.
 There have been some tweaks and refinements, but nothing drastic.